drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

-where ${\dot{m}}_{w}\ $and$\ c_{p,w}$ are the mass flow rate and the specific heat capacity of water and $T_{w,out}$ and $T_{\text{inl}}$ are the outlet and inlet water temperature.
+where ${\dot{m}}_{w}\ $and$\ c_{p,w}$ are the mass flow rate and the specific heat capacity of water and $T_{w,out}$ and $T_{\text{inl}}$ are the outlet and inlet water temperature, respectively.

-Then thermal efficiency of the system is given by:
+The thermal efficiency of the system is given by:

 $$\text{\ η}_{\text{th}} = \frac{Q_{\text{th}}}{Q_{\text{inc}}}\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (13)$$